 - International Seminars and Clinics -Australia, India, USA, Canada, Malta, Poland, Ukraine and Japan

-Practical Aikido – Goshu-ryu style Aikido (Australian style Aikido)
+Practical Aiki Jujutsu – Goshu-ryu style Aiki Jujutsu (Australian style Aiki Jujutsu)

-- Based on Yoshinkan style Aikido Mori Sensei developed The Practical Aikido; condensed into realistically usable techniques on the streets against all sorts of strikes, punches and kicks.
+- Based on Yoshinkan style Aiki Mori Sensei developed The Practical Aiki Jujutsu; condensed into realistically usable techniques on the streets against all sorts of strikes, punches and kicks.

 - While Aikido training is purely physical, Mori Sensei places a high value on learning respect, gratitude, discipline, propriety and harmony.

 - The class is designed to rediscover oneself and learn how to overcome one’s weakness to improve oneself.